 While Salad Days won’t take place on campus this year, we can still offer our community some delicious salad dishes to make and savor at home.
-The following recipes come courtesy of Marguerite Grifka, a talented chef from the San Diego area who was hired to cook at Watershed in 2020.
+The following recipes come courtesy of Marguerite Grifka, a talented chef from the San Diego area who was slated to cook at Watershed in 2020.

 Fennel, Lobster, and Corn Salad